 Timing Your Move – Make sure moving day isn’t aligned with an important event or key company milestone that could be disruptive to the moving process.
 Try timing your move during a slow period for your business if possible, so there’s as little disruption as possible.

 Minimise Down Time – Try to coordinate as much out-of-hours relocation as possible (e.g. with removalists, IT & phone transfers) to minimise disruptions and downtime for your business.

 Speak with Your Fitout Project Manager – You may also want to consider getting a new office fitout completed before your staff move into the new space.
 If this isn’t possible, you may need to arrange for the fitout to be completed outside of work hours.

-Spend some time liaising with your fitout project manager to determine the ideal space planning for your office.
+Spend some time liaising with your office fitout project manager to determine the ideal space planning for your office.
 To do this, consider the departments or teams that need to sit in close proximity to each other and get some input from your employees to make sure they’ll be happy with the new layout.

-Weeks & Days Before the Move
+Weeks & Days Before Moving Office

 Clean and De-Clutter Your Office – Spring clean the office and scale down on unwanted items.
 Start with common areas first and leave the day to day office essentials until last.
 The big clean out project should be a team effort.
 Staff members should go through their desks, drawers, cupboards, fridge and pantry and empty them all out.
 Any items that should be kept but don’t need to be accessed before moving day should be set aside or placed into moving boxes.